 Communications Officer

 Dr. Tuula Kolehmainen defended her Ph.D. dissertation, “Like Men They Stood”: Black Male Vulnerability as Resistance to Stereotypes in Fiction Written by African American Women, in the field of English in June 2022 (University of Helsinki).
 Her dissertation, which won the Rob Kroes Award (EAAS), focuses on fiction written by African American female authors from the late 1960s to the late 1990s.
 In addition, she has published an essay on Jhumpa Lahiri’s short fiction in the Keltaiset esseet collection (2016), an article on Toni Morrison’s Tar Baby in the journal American Studies in Scandinavia (2018), and her chapter on Toni Cade Bambara’s short fiction was published in the anthology Mediating Vulnerability: Comparative Approaches and Questions of Genre (2021) by UCL Press.
-Kolehmainen is currently in the process of developing her postdoctoral project, ”Playing with Power and Vulnerability in Autobiographical Works of African American Stand-Up Comedians,” and works as an adjunct lecturer at the John Morton Center for American Studies (University of Turku).
+Kolehmainen is currently developing her postdoctoral project, ”Playing with Power and Vulnerability in Autobiographical Works of African American Stand-Up Comedians,” at the John Morton Center for American Studies (University of Turku) and works as a University Instructor at Tampere University.

 Board Member